telsayed/clef2019-factchecking-task1/README.md

     Each line contains a tab-separated line with:
 >line_number <TAB> score

-Where _line_number_ is the number of the claim in the debate and _score_ is a number indicating the priority of the claim for fact-checking.
+Where _line_number_ is the number of the claim in the debate and _score_ is a number, indicating the priority of the claim for fact-checking.
 For example:
 >1	0.9056 <br/>
 >2	0.6862 <br/>
 >3	0.7665 <br/>